-Under this method standardised questionnaire is administered to the find like candidate to out traits interpersonal rapport, dominance, intravertness, extravertness, self confidence, lower sign quality etc. This test assesses the reliability and innate characters of the candidate concerned.
+Under this method standardised questionnaire is administered the candidate to find out traits like interpersonal dominance, rapport, intravertness, extravertness, self confidence, lower sign quality etc. This test assesses the reliability and innate characters of the candidate concerned.

 3. Projective Test / Thematic Appreciation